lamba92/kotlinx.document.store/README.md

   sourceSets {
     val commonMain by getting {
       dependencies {
-        implementation(kotlinxDocumentStore.leveldb)
+        implementation(kotlinDocumentStore.leveldb)
       }
     }
   }
 }
 ```

-To get started using `kotlinx.document.store`, follow this guide:
+To get started using `kotlin.document.store`, follow this guide:

 ---